What is Crayon like?

 I'm a PyGame user.
 Should I use Crayon instead?

 For most use-cases, yes.
 The number of features supported by PyGame that are not supported by Crayon is shrinking considerably with each release.
 If you already know Python and some other curly brace language, the learning curve is virtually non-existent.
-PyGame was the main inspiration behind most of the built-in Crayon library.
+PyGame was the main inspiration behind most of the built-in Crayon game-related libraries.

 I'm an HTML5/Canvas/JS user.
 Should I use Crayon instead?